Alecks20/alecks20/README.md

 # Hello there! 👋
-Im a self-taught teenage developer/programmer located in Oceania with a passion for computers and the internet.
+Im a self-taught teenage developer/programmer located in Asia Pacific with a passion for computers and the internet.
 My stengths are definitely in server management, infrastructure and stuff like the cloud.

 ## Skills/Experience 🌍